rivers07-maker/riba-de-rivers/README.md

-# Riba de Rivers
+# RIBA DE RIVERS

-Welcome to **Riba de Rivers**, a web project that celebrates the natural beauty, cultural richness and community activities of **Riba de Rivers Apartments**  and **Ribadesella region** in Asturias-Spain.
-This website offers visitors a multilingual experience, allowing them to explore its features in English, French or Spanish.
-By leveraging modern web technologies such as i18next for translations, this project ensures accessibility for a wider audience.
-Whether you’re exploring the interactive map, browsing the gallery or reaching out through the contact form, **Riba de Rivers** provides a seamless and engaging experience for all users.
+## Video Demo:  <URL HERE>

-The project is hosted on **GitHub Pages** for static content and **Vercel** for the backend services.
-Below, we’ll guide you through the project’s features, setup process, multilingual capabilities and the technologies used.
+## Description:

----
+Welcome to **Riba de Rivers**, a comprehensive web platform dedicated to showcasing a unique vacation apartment experience in the picturesque Ribadesella region of Asturias, Spain.
+This website serves as a digital gateway to an exceptional holiday destination, offering potential guests an immersive preview of a charming vacation rental that seamlessly blends modern comfort with the breathtaking natural and cultural landscape of Northern Spain.

-## About the Project
+While the primary focus is on presenting our vacation apartment as an ideal accommodation choice, the website also celebrates the extraordinary environment surrounding the property.
+Visitors will discover the rich tapestry of Ribadesella's natural beauty, cultural heritage and vibrant community activities, providing context and inspiration for their potential stay.

-**Riba de Rivers** is a comprehensive digital experience designed to highlight the beauty of Riba de Rivers Apartments and the community life of Ribadesella.
-It features a clean and responsive design that ensures a consistent user experience across devices.
-The project integrates dynamic functionalities such as a contact form, powered by Flask and SQLite, and an interactive map for exploring the region.
+The website offers a multilingual experience, allowing visitors to explore its features in English, French or Spanish.
+By leveraging modern web technologies such as i18next for translations, this project ensures accessibility for a diverse, international audience.
+Whether you're exploring the interactive map, browsing the gallery or reaching out through the contact form, **Riba de Rivers** provides an engaging digital experience.

-Additionally, to cater to international audiences, the website includes a translation feature using **i18next**.
-This allows visitors to switch seamlessly between English, French and Spanish.
-This multilingual capability ensures that the site remains accessible and welcoming to users from diverse linguistic backgrounds.
+The project is hosted on **GitHub Pages** for static content, with the backend currently configured for local development.

 ---

-## Features
+## Features:

 The website is packed with features designed to enhance the user experience:

 1. **Responsive Design**: The site adapts to any screen size, offering a mobile-friendly experience.
 2. **Multilingual Support**: Using i18next, the site supports English, French and Spanish with a dynamic language-switching dropdown.
 3. **Interactive Map**: Explore the region with an easy-to-navigate interactive map.
-4. **Gallery**: View stunning visuals of the natural beauty and cultural highlights of Ribadesella.
+4. **Gallery**: View stunning visuals of the vacation apartment and the natural beauty of Ribadesella.
-5. **Contact Form**: A fully functional contact form powered by a Flask backend on Vercel.
+5. **Contact Form**: A fully functional contact form powered by a local Flask backend.
 6. **Modern and Minimalist Design**: The layout emphasizes simplicity, making content the main focus.
-7. **Dynamic and Static Integration**: The static frontend is hosted on GitHub Pages, while dynamic content is handled by Vercel.
+7. **Static Frontend**: Hosted on GitHub Pages for reliable and fast content delivery.

 ---

-## Multilingual Capabilities with i18next
+## Multilingual Capabilities with i18next:

 ### Overview